QuentinRa/blog.quentinra.dev/proj/tests/index.md

 * how to find tests
 * what are **assertions**

 This course will focus on the theory, but you should be able to find a section about tests, in the **Java** course, the **PHP** course, etc.

-**edit 15/07/2021**: I recently learned the notion of **coverage**.
+**Edit 15/07/2021**: I recently learned the notion of **coverage**.
 A lot of tools introduced in the Git course, inside the fancy notes section, are scanning your code and telling you which **paths** of your code are covered by tests.
 Now, I think that programmers should have a clear idea of what they have to test, and it makes things easier, as *all they have to do* now is to write the most meaningful tests 😎.

 <hr class="sl">